mstewartsoftware/Website/README.md

-🌐 My Personal Website
+My Personal Website

-📖 About
-This is my personal portfolio website, built with HTML, CSS, and JavaScript!
+Welcome to my personal web project.
+This site is built using HTML, CSS, and JavaScript.
-It features:
-✅ Smooth animations & transitions
-✅ Responsive design for mobile & desktop
-✅ Custom particle background effects

-🛠️ Technologies Used
-HTML5
-CSS3 (Flexbox & Grid, Animations)
-JavaScript (Vanilla, GSAP)
+I tried my best to incorporate a responsive design, smooth animations and interactive elements.

+A project made with love by Michael
-Netlify for hosting
+Hosted by Netlify